More Victims of “Success” with Groupon Emerge

 Mission Mini’s cupcake bakeshop, in San Francisco, tells a similar story.
 After offering a 50% discount on a dozen mini cupcakes, the shop was so swamped with orders (3000 the first day) that three employees threatened to quit.

-In addition to being unable to keep up with the demand, most Groupon deals are a money-losing proposition - for the merchant, that is - Groupon makes out like a bandit.
+In addition to being unable to keep up with the demand, many, if not most, LivingSocial and Groupon deals are a money-losing proposition – for the merchant, that is – Groupon and LivingSocial make out like bandits.

 Remember that old joke about “We’re selling at a loss!”
 “Yes, but what we lose on the price we make up in volume!” ?